The puzzle piece of autism, a traditional representation of this population, can be an important part of Jesus’ puzzle.

 This course is eligible for 1.0 CEU.

 Certification or Series: No

 Read how BeADisciple courses work

 About the Instructor

 David Quel’s passions are ministry and the special needs community.
 He has worked in ministry more than 25 years as a youth director and in pastoral care.
-In addition to a master’s degree in education from Slippery Rock University, he earned a master’s certificate in autism studies from Seton Hill University, a Master of Divinity from Pittsburgh Theological Seminary, and a doctorate in education from Liberty University.
+In addition to a master’s degree in education from Slippery Rock University, he earned a master’s certificate in autism studies from Seton Hall University, a Master of Divinity from Pittsburgh Theological Seminary, and a doctorate in education from Liberty University.
 He continues to search for new ways to help the autistic community be more welcome within the church community, and is eager to share these methods with others through online courses.